thompsy/go-linux-worker/README.md

-# Worker-API Service
+# Go Linux Worker

-The Worker-API Service executes arbitrary Linux commands on behalf of clients.
+The Go Linux Worker Service executes arbitrary Linux commands on behalf of clients.
 The design of the service can be seen in the [design document](DESIGN.md).

 Currently, the service consists of a library with functions to submit a job, query the status of a job, stop a job and fetch the logs from a job along with client and server implementations.